 As the social calendar swings into overdrive, we’ve gathered the best hangouts to meet up with mates as the year wraps up.
 From rooftop bars to a very proper high tea, these venues will help get the party started.

 For the big kids

 Join in all the reindeer games this Christmas at the newly-opened arcade parlour, Archie Brothers Cirque Electriq.
 With six bowling lanes, 67 arcade and ticket games, an XD Theatre and dodgems there’s sure to be plenty to keep even the biggest crew entertained.
 Their sister venue B. Lucky & Sons brings more fun to Melbourne Central, with arcade games, bubble cup cocktails, a full gourmet menu and competitive Mario Kart.

 The Night Market

-Sail through midweek by gathering your pals and heading to the always-popular The Night Market at Queen Victoria Market on Wednesdays.
-Relaunching on November 15, the market is the perfect place to enjoy a few drinks, some great food and live music.
-Plus, you can shop the stalls for Christmas gifts while you’re at it.
+Sail through midweek by gathering your pals and heading to the always-popular Summer Night Market at Queen Victoria Market on Wednesdays.
+Relaunching on 21 November, the market is the perfect place to enjoy a few drinks, great food and live music.
+Plus, you can shop for Christmas gifts while you’re at it.

 Cheap and cheerful